StergiosKiourtsis/AHB_HLS/README.md

 # Synthesis
 In the example folder there are 2 .tcl files. hls_to_synth_top_AHB-INTERCONNECT.tcl is a file which can be used to catapult to run the example.
 With this file the TOP module will me the AHB interconnect module.
-If we want to run the example with the core as top module you must use th
+If we want to run the example with the core as top module you must use hls_to_synth_top_drim4hls.tcl.
+The purpose of 2 option is to see both the performance of
+AHB module and the effect replecement of point to point connection with a whole interconnection protocol.